 Of course, you are welcome to raise money entirely apart from Biola.
 However, the investors in your project would not be able to receive a tax deduction from Biola for the investment.

-Although it is the policy of the School of CMA and DJAM Department that our students need not spend additional money (beyond Biola’s normal fees) to complete any course assignment, from time to time students may desire to borrow or rent equipment or facilities not available through Biola.
+Although it is the policy of the Snyder School of CMA and DJAM that our students need not spend additional money (beyond Biola’s normal fees) to complete any course assignment, from time to time students may desire to borrow or rent equipment or facilities not available through Biola.
 In most cases, even if the rental fee is minimal or even entirely waived, the renting agency will still require that insurance be provided.

 Understand that Biola cannot provide insurance coverage through our insurance carriers unless the equipment or facilities are rented or borrowed through Biola.
 That means that you cannot pay for a rental directly, then have Biola provide insurance.
 Even if Biola did provide insurance, our insurance would protect Biola—not you.
 If you rent or borrow equipment in your own name, you alone are responsible for it!

 If you are proposing to rent equipment or facilities outside of Biola, list this information on the Greenlight Production Form. along with the price, dates, etc. Biola does not have funds to pay for this extra insurance.
-If your project is approved, you may contribute or raise money for the rental, insurance, etc. The donations will be placed into our “Biola Film Projects” or “Digital Journalism and Media Department” fund, and any money not spent on your project in a reasonable time will be used for other student projects.
+If your project is approved, you may contribute or raise money for the rental, insurance, etc. The donations will be placed into our “Biola Film Projects” or “Digital Journalism and Media” fund, and any money not spent on your project in a reasonable time will be used for other student projects.
 It usually takes at least three weeks to provide proof of insurance for equipment rental.

 Many locations that you might wish to film (a city park, for example) will require proof of liability insurance.
 If the insurance required is not more than the coverage Biola already has, then there is only a charge for preparing a certificate proving insurance coverage.

 Allow three weeks for the paperwork to be processed.
 See the CMA Production Coordinator in the CMA office to initiate the paperwork for the purchase order, the rental, and insurance.
-Do not contact Biola’s Purchasing Department or Risk Management Department directly.
+Do not contact Biola’s Purchasing Department or Risk Management office directly.

 The following requirements are subject to being changed at any time by Risk Management.